shrutidev18/self-correcting-rag/README.md

-# RETRACE — Self-Correcting RAG
+# RETRACE : Self Correcting RAG

 A Retrieval-Augmented Generation system that detects when retrieval fails and automatically fixes itself instead of hallucinating an answer.